 This singleton subcircuit is then deflated into just the candidate instance by the parent module at the end of expand.

 A paramset is a COMPONENT with a named reference to another of an underlying type and a set of parameters, similar to a one-device subcircuit.
-The type name is resolved during precalc_first and must be unique.
+The type name is resolved during precalc_first and is supposedly unique.
+It is currently assumed to be available when parsing the paramset.
 Port names are inherited from this prototype and available after precalc_first.

 Paramsets are declared at top level only, and ready before instances are elaborated when the containing modules are expanded.